scenerystack/community/docs/learn/animation.md

 # Animation

 !!! warning "Under Construction"
-    This section and others in Getting Started with SceneryStack are under heavy revisement and will be updated in February 2025.
+    This section and others in Getting Started with SceneryStack are under heavy revisement.

 TODO: write summary of twixt APIs